 Each year, the alumni body is invited to submit nominations for two alumni awards: the Distinguished Alumni Award and the Young Alumni Service Award.
 Any member of the Academy community (alumni, family of past or current students, faculty, staff, or current student) may nominate anyone who attended Albuquerque Academy.
-Nominations for the 2019 awards must be submitted by March 1, 2019.
+Nominations are currently open for the 2021 awards.

 The Alumni Council presents the Distinguished Alumni Award in recognition of extraordinary achievement or service that exemplifies the principles and values of Albuquerque Academy.
 It may honor an individual for one noteworthy act, or for many years of effort and accomplishment.